manwaring-automation/odin/README.md

 Odin currently determines that a stack is stale and should be removed when it doesn't fit any of the following three criteria:

-1.  **Tagging:** If a stack is tagged with the stage 'Production' or 'Automation' (or either's derivatives, like 'Prod' or 'Auto') then it is ineligible for deletion
+1.  **Tagging:** If a stack is tagged with the stage 'Production' or 'Automation' (or derivatives like 'Prod' or 'Auto') then it is ineligible for deletion
 1.  **Status:** If a stack's status is in a failure or in-progress state then it is ineligible for deletion
 1.  **Age:** If a stack has been updated recently then it is ineligible for deletion